Tech-Arch1tect/config/README.md

 - **required**: Ensures a value is provided.
 - **min**: Checks that a numeric value is greater than or equal to a minimum, or that a string has at least the minimum number of characters.
 - **max**: Checks that a numeric value is less than or equal to a maximum, or that a string does not exceed the maximum number of characters.
+- **email**: Validates that a string is a properly formatted email address.

 ## Installation